Transipedia/Annotate-contigs/README.md

 - **annotation**: Path to the gtf.gz file used to build the index for the specified organism.
 Required in "index" and "table" mode.
 Example for test [annotation](https://zenodo.org/records/13820050/files/part_annotation.gtf.gz?download=1)

-- **preset**: (Default : "map-ont") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can find other presets [here](https://lh3.github.io/minimap2/minimap2.html#8.).
+- **preset**: (Default : "splice") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can find other presets [here](https://lh3.github.io/minimap2/minimap2.html#8.).

 - **minimap2_index**: Path to the pre-built Minimap2 index for the organism, if previously created. if "index" mode, add ""